matkoniecz/CartoCSSHelper/readme.md

 Unfortunately, standard `gem install cartocss_helper` may not be enough as CartoCSS Helper depends on RMagick gem that requires special installation.

-Install RMagick gem. `gem install rmagick` may not be enough - in my case, on Ubuntu 14.04 it was necessary to start from installing additional packages (`apt-get install ruby-dev imagemagick libmagickcore-dev libmagickwand-dev` solved the problem), followed by `gem install rmagick`.
+1. install software necessary to install RMagick gem.
+On Lubuntu 14.04 it was enough to run `apt-get install ruby-dev imagemagick libmagickcore-dev libmagickwand-dev`.
+2. `gem install rmagick`

-Finally, run `gem install cartocss_helper`.
+3. `gem install cartocss_helper`.

 ###Examples